ablakely/macfand/README.md

 ## Compatibility

-macfand uses profiles configurations (located in machines/) to provide compatiblity with many machines as well as the ability to tune the performance of the fans for lower decebals.
+macfand uses profiles configurations (located in the machines directory) to provide compatiblity with many machines as well as the ability to tune the performance of the fans for lower decebals.

 | Device Identifer  | Confirmed | Untested  | Not Supported |
 |-------------------|-----------|-----------|---------------|